We support disaster and crisis response with GIS

-Esri’s Disaster Response Program (DRP) assists with disasters worldwide as part of our corporate citizenship.
-We support response and relief efforts with GIS technology and expertise when your capacity is exceeded.
+Esri’s Disaster Response Program (DRP) assists organizations responding to disasters or crises worldwide as part of our corporate citizenship.
+We support response efforts with GIS technology and disaster response expertise when an organization’s capacity is exceeded.

 When you need help quickly, Esri can provide data, software, configurable applications, and technical support for your emergency GIS operations.
-Use GIS to rapidly access and visualize mission-critical information about the specific locations affected by a disaster.
-Get the information you need fast, in a way that’s easy to understand, to make better decisions during a crisis.
+We’re here to ensure you get the help you need to understand the situation, make better decisions, and respond more effectively during a crisis.

 The story of GIS in disaster response